AHMEDALBREEM/JAVA_ANDROID_PROJECTS/README.md

 ## I declare that I published this for the Arabic region without any responsibility for its reuse.
 I am publishing and reusing these resources again to rebuild better infrastructure and to reduce market pressure, ensuring it does not become a disadvantage for all of us.

-## — A Palestinian Engineer, January 2025
+## — A Palestinian Student, January 2025